ethereum-optimism/design-docs/protocol/deposits-interop.md

 # Summary

-Protocol modifications need to be made
+Some deep protocol modifications need to be made, particularly in the derivation pipeline.
+A new way of mapping deposit events into deposit transactions is introduced via a new invariant as well as way to check for executing message validity as part of the derivation pipeline.

 # Problem Statement + Context